backbone-cord/backbone-cord.github.io/plugins/replacement.md

 * DO NOT replace any root elements in a view's el layout
 * If the element is the root element for a view and the documentfragment is returned, the remove function will not work properly because the view's el becomes an empty documentfragment

+#### Excluding Elements from Replacement

+Sometimes automatically replacing matched elements is not the desired behavior, for example when replacing one element with view containing the same element type, its `h()` function could invoke the replacement recursively.

+To exclude an element from replacement functions simple add the attribute `data-noreplace`.

 #### Examples

 The following shows replacing a psuedo tag with multiple elements.